International-Data-Spaces-Association/IDSA-Rulebook/documentation/7_Summary_Outlook.md

 spaces are meant to be international.

-The functional analysis of both parts, the creation of a data space and the data space authority, as well as the requirements and obligations of a participant in a data space is a central piece of this document.
+The functional analysis of both parts, the creation of a data space and the data space governance authority, as well as the requirements and obligations of a participant in a data space is a central piece of this document.
 The comprehensive outline provides guidance for the creation of data spaces.
 This is complemented by the governance view on the rights and